mjesun/loxberry-music-server-gateway/README.md

 - `/playlists`: list interface for all the existing playlists.

-- `/library`: list interface for the the complete library.
+- `/library`: list interface for the complete library.

+- `/inputs`: list interface for the external inputs.